Soluto/shisell-js/README.md

 If you would like to use a different model than the AnalyticsEventModel you can create your own custom dispatcher by creating a new [AnalyticsDispatcher](https://github.com/Soluto/shisell-js/blob/master/lib/AnalyticsDispatcher.js) and passing it a function that receives two parameters - the eventName and the context.

+Note: it is the root dispatcher's responsibility to run the filters.

 ## Contributing
 Thanks for thinking about contributing!
 We are looking for contributions of any sort and size - features, bug fixes, documentation or anything else that you think will make shisell better.